Each Wednesday I post a list of notes on some topic. This week it’s probability.

 For over twenty years, I have created and implemented mathematical models to solve problems in business, science, and engineering.
 Some areas of application include risk assessment, adaptive clinical trial design, computer hardware reliability, and software optimization.

-Projects can founder because no one knows each of the pieces well enough to bring them all together.
-The people working on different aspects of the project, such as engineers and managers, don't speak the same language and so their deliverables don't fit together.
+Projects can fail because no one knows each of the pieces well enough to bring them all together.

-Technical skills are often wasted because vital information is not meaningfully conveyed to decision makers.
-I can speak the native language of scientists and engineers, and also communicate technical information to a wider, non-technical audience.
+I speak the native language of engineers and can communicate technical information to a wider, non-technical audience.

 For example, I have helped lawyers understand and convey probability.
 I have helped salesmen understand what scientific articles are saying about their product and how they can convey that information to customers.
 I have helped business understand and mitigate risks.